The Pennsylvania Landlord Tenant Law: An Overview

 Can a landlord enter the tenant’s property without their permission?

+Can a landlord enter without permission in PA?
 In Pennsylvania, it is against the law for a landlord to enter a tenant’s property without their permission.
 However, landlords can enter if they need to take care of repairs and/or inspect, but they must provide prior written notice 24 – 48 hours beforehand in most cases.
 There may be exceptions to this rule, depending on the Pennsylvania landlord tenant law of the specific county or municipality.
 It is important to stay up to date on your local regulations so you know when it is and isn’t appropriate for a landlord to enter your property.

 If a tenant damages the property, is the landlord allowed to deduct the cost from their security deposit?